ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 4. Examine the output for dominant and rare taxa.
 Capture the output in a text file and dump it to Excel.
 Sort the file again by “Phylum” to capture the frequency of matches to Phylum.
 SAVE THE THREE CLASSIFICATIONS IN AN EXCEL FILE USING PHYLUM AS THE IDENTIFIER AND ANSWER THESE QUESTIONS BELOW:
 1. What is the most common taxon at the Phylum level, for each sample?
 2. What is the rarest taxon at the Phylum level, for each sample?
 3. Make a stacked bar chart.
+Make a stacked bar for each sample, so you will have three stacked bar in one chart.
+See the [example]().
 Compare:  How does the phylum-level composition vary by soil temperature and fire impact?
 4. Make a hypothesis to explain why particular phyla are found in particular sites.
 Hint: use the environmental data provided above, and then use the internet and other references to look up the requirements of the most abundant phyla and use that information to inform your hypothesis.
 Make sure that you make a statement explaining the phylum distributions for each sample.

 ### Step 3.
 Making a Species Abundance Distribution to assess evenness.